MoeShoe/scandiweb-application-project/README.md

 **Don't fetch all products for all categories.
 Fetch products for the current category only.**

 Getting this to work was more challenging than I anticipated.
-I had to improve and edit the architecture of the logic handling API calls, but in the end I made it work as requested.
+I had to improve and edit the architecture of the logic handling API calls and i did so in a matter that is scalable.
+If in the future we add more categories or products the same code will work (case this was an IRL project).

 ## previous readme.md
 # My second attempt at the assignment and what I learned